Cyberlorians/Articles/EntraIDAssessment.md

 1. Log into Services Hub and add your log analytics workspace.

 2. Add the Azure AD Assessment.

 3. Add the VM and the assessment path you used from the previous step.
 Installation will begin.
    ![](https://github.com/Cyberlorians/uploadedimages/blob/main/entraassessment.png)

 4. The installation creates a Data Collection Rule, named 'Azure DCR Rule'.

-5. Verify you see AzureAssessment AND AzureMonitorWindowsAgent
+5. Verify you see AzureAssessment, AssessmentPlatform AND AzureMonitorWindowsAgent
    ![](https://github.com/Cyberlorians/uploadedimages/blob/main/assessmentextension.png)

 6. After DCR kick off from Step #2 a new folder will be created on C:\ called 'ODA'.
 Leave this folder alone as it is reserved for system.